 Do You Need a Cover Letter?

-Most of the time, the cover letter is the final step in the tedious search job process.
-This is a process full of tension, both good and negative feelings: there is nervousness, excitement, and anxiety, since it’s an important issue, getting a livelihood or not, or in other cases, getting the job of your dreams. or not.
+Most of the time, the cover letter is the final step in the tedious job search process.
+This process is full of tension, both excellent and negative feelings: nervousness, excitement, and anxiety since it’s an important issue: getting a livelihood or not, or in other cases, getting the job of your dreams.

-That is why it is understandable when you just want to send your proposal and avoid this part amid so many emotions, seeing it as unnecessary or of little importance.
+That is why it is understandable when you want to send your proposal and avoid this part amid so many emotions, seeing it as unnecessary or of minor importance.

-However, once you have contacted the companies, you have built your résumé, gathered your best works for your portfolio, and everything that goes with it, it’s decisive that you write the, perhaps, most challenging part of the process.
-The cover letter.
+However, once you have contacted the companies, built your résumé, gathered your best works for your portfolio, and everything that goes with it, it’s decisive that you write the, perhaps, most challenging part of the process: the cover letter.

 Why?
-Simply because it is preferable to make sure that you do everything you can to get the attention of the HR department or the CEO of the company you are applying for, rather than letting something go by and later regretting not getting the job, wondering what if …?
+Simply because it is preferable to do everything you can to get the attention of the HR department or the CEO of the company you are applying for rather than letting something go by and later regretting not getting the job and wondering what if…

-In a cover letter, you have the opportunity to address them in a more personal way, thus being able to expose what is only yours and differentiate you from all other applicants, those things that make the company see that you are just what they are looking for.
+In a cover letter, you have the opportunity to address them in a more personal way.
+Thus, you can expose what is only yours and differentiate yourself from all other applicants.
+These things make the company see that you are just what they are looking for.

-Keep in mind that the market is wide, full of demand, and full of great potentials that compete with each other, so it’s crucial that you take every chance you have to prove yourself and what makes you stand out from the crowd.
+Remember that the market is vast, full of demand, and complete of great potentials that compete with each other, so it’s crucial that you take every chance you have to prove yourself and what makes you stand out from the crowd.

 You must convince the company to hire you.

-In our years of experience receiving and sending cover letters, we have been able to gather some tips that we consider may be useful for those who struggle with writing and persuasion through words, a detail that is of utmost importance in any hiring process.
+In our years of experience receiving and sending cover letters, we have gathered some tips that we consider helpful for those who struggle with writing and persuasion through words.
+This detail is of the utmost importance in any hiring process.

-These are three simple tips, accessible to anyone, that will push you much closer to getting that important job you want.
+These are three simple tips, accessible to anyone, that will push you much closer to getting that vital job you want.
 Here we show them for you:

 Structure Your Cover Letter